gipsi/Hypermedia/README.md

 # Hypermedia
-Ist sll about the links
+It's all about the links